The Google Docs form must be submitted by 4:00 pm PST, Thursday, July 20th, 2023. ** The application is now closed.

 To apply, students must meet the minimum eligibility standards at the time of application.
 These are:

 - having completed 90 units;

-- having completed PS 3 and at least two upper-division political science courses at UC Berkeley;
+- having completed at least two upper-division political science courses at UC Berkeley*;

 - having a GPA of 3.3 overall and 3.5 in the major at the time of application.
-(Only courses taken at UC Berkeley count towards the major GPA.)
+(Only courses taken at UC Berkeley count towards these GPAs.)

 Doing honors requires taking a year-long seminar, PS H190A and B, and, at the same time, working independently with a faculty sponsor.
 The seminar provides structure, feedback, and guidance for students in a classroom setting.
 The additional faculty sponsor advises and guides the research on the student's specific thesis topic.

 PS H190 A and B are offered as a Fall-Spring sequence and must be completed in residence at UC Berkeley.
 PS H190A is a fall only, 4-unit, P/NP course; PS H190B is a spring only, 4-unit, letter-graded course.

 The honors seminar is a limited enrollment course.
 There are two sections, each capped at approximately 20 students.
 Section assignments are determined by the two instructors and are based on the subject of the student's research.
 Students could be assigned to either section.

 For thesis topics in the area of international relations, comparative politics, and political theory, students could be assigned to Prof. Amy Gurowitz's course (section 001).

 For thesis topics in the area of American politics, public law, and formal theory or quantitative methods, students could be assigned to Prof. Terri Bimes' course (section 002).